 “Deer in the headlights” didn’t become a popular idiom for no reason.
 There are as many as 2 million collisions between cars and animals every year in the United States, according to the Federal Highway Administration.
 The vast majority of which involve deer.

 Making matters worse, deer populations are growing at the same time animal habitats are being encroached and displaced by urban development.
 This not only increases the prevalence of deer collisions, but also means they can occur just about anywhere, including cities and suburbs.

 The chances of coming across a deer while driving only increase in the fall, which coincides with deer hunting season.
 During these months, the animals are often on the move and inevitably wind up crossing roadways.
-Before you hit the road for annual fall foliage road trips, study up on these tips to ensure you, your family and the wildlife stay safe.
+Before you head out for your annual fall foliage road trips, study up on these tips to ensure you, your family and the wildlife stay safe.

 Check for Signs

 Maybe the most obvious but undoubtedly most helpful step is to be on the lookout for deer crossing signs.
 These are your primary reminders to be on alert, use caution and, if necessary, reduce your speed.